-This article sheds light on three different types of arbitration agreement, namely: 1. arbitration clauses; 2. submission agreements (arbitration deeds); and 3. arbitration agreements incorporated by reference.
+The three different types of arbitration agreements are namely: 1. arbitration clauses 2. submission agreements (arbitration deeds) 3. arbitration agreements incorporated by reference.

 1. Arbitration Clause

 Many commercial agreements now have an arbitration clause embedded within them.
 The clause regulates the method of resolving any possible future disputes.
 Usually these are standard clauses provided by the institution which the parties have agreed to use to administer the future dispute.
 Such clauses should contain, as minimum, details of (a) the arbitration rules that will govern the proceedings and the institution, if any, which is to administer the process; the seat, or legal place of the arbitration, the number of arbitrators, and the language of the arbitration.